-Reporting Final Scores - Regardless of regular season postponed games, the date of Thursday, May 23, 2013 must be the final day to count for the tournament.
-All games played up to Thursday, May 23 must be completed and scores reported to the CIAC office via the password-protected online eligibility center.
+Reporting Final Scores - Regardless of regular season postponed games, the date of Thursday, May 28, 2015 must be the final day to count for the tournament.
+All games played up to Thursday, May 29 must be completed and scores reported to the CIAC office via the password-protected online eligibility center or the submit scores/forms option of the CIAC for Coaches menu at CIACsports.com.